-This course provides an overview of data mining and the fundamentals of using IBM SPSS Modeler (v18).
+This course provides the fundamentals of using IBM SPSS Modeler and introduces the participant to data mining.
 The principles and practice of data mining are illustrated using the CRISP-DM methodology.
 The course structure follows the stages of a typical data mining project, from collecting data, to data exploration, data transformation, and modeling to effective interpretation of the results.
 The course provides training in the basics of how to read, prepare, and explore data with IBM SPSS Modeler, and introduces the student to modeling.

 IBM Advanced Analytics Courses